Knowledge-Based Design Requirements for Generative Social Robots in Higher Education: Methodology

-The main part of the interview then consisted of interview questions designed to elicit knowledge-based design requirements.
+The main part of the interview consisted of questions designed to elicit knowledge-based design requirements.
 First, participants were asked about the behaviors a tutoring robot should exhibit to effectively and responsibly support learning with lecture slides.
-Then, questions were posed to identify which information the robot must possess in order to express these desired behaviors.
-These questions aligned with the three categories of robot knowledge -- \emph{self-knowledge}, \emph{user-knowledge}, and \emph{context-knowledge.} Particularly, participants were asked what role and personality would be appropriate for a responsible tutoring robot (\emph{self-knowledge}), what information about students would help the robot to interact more effectively and responsibly (\emph{user-knowledge),} and what knowledge about course content, learning tasks, and the educational environment the robot would require to achieve desirable behaviors (\emph{context-knowledge).} These inquiries were followed by exploratory follow-up questions to clarify participant's reasoning and gather concrete examples.
+Then, questions were posed to identify which information the robot must possess in order to express these desired behaviors in the three categories of robot knowledge -- \emph{self-knowledge}, \emph{user-knowledge}, and \emph{context-knowledge.} Particularly, participants were asked what role and personality would be appropriate for a responsible tutoring robot (\emph{self-knowledge}), what information about students would help the robot to interact more effectively and responsibly (\emph{user-knowledge)}, and what knowledge about course content, learning tasks, and the educational environment the robot would require to achieve desirable behaviors (\emph{context-knowledge)}.
+These inquiries were followed by exploratory follow-up questions to clarify participants' reasoning and gather concrete examples.

 All interviews were conducted individually by the same member of the research team in German and lasted on average 45 minutes (\emph{SD} = 12.65), ranging from 27 to 70 minutes.
 Interviews were audio-recorded and later transcribed verbatim for qualitative analysis.